Radio-Stack/caravel_ft8_receiver/docs/source/index.rst

 This will pull a docker image with the needed tools installed.

-To install the simulation environment locally, refer to <https://github.com/efabless/caravel_user_project_analog/blob/main/verilog/dv/README.md>`__
+To install the simulation environment locally, refer to `README <https://github.com/efabless/caravel_user_project_analog/blob/main/verilog/dv/README.md>`__

 Then, run the RTL and GL simulation by